codingconcepts/drk/README.md

 ### Todos

-* Fix: No logging or printing in the event that first queries are all errors
 * Cohorts (run these, then these)
 * Commit and Rollback counts
 * Support bulk activities (e.g. insert 1,000 instead of just 1)